Mandaluyong: Land

 Mandaluyong is primarily served by a public road network consisting of 80.93 km concrete and asphalt roads.
 With a total road density of 7.19 km per 1 ha of land, the city is considered to be over-served with roads.

 The city is mainly served by EDSA, Metro Manila's main thoroughfare.
 Considered as the heart of the metropolis, main roads such as Ortigas Avenue and Shaw Boulevard provide inter-city linkages, while Boni Avenue and F. Martinez Street serve as alternate routes in the city.
 Other major roads in Mandaluyong include the Boni-Pioneer Underpass, a 280 m tunnel underneath EDSA connecting Boni Avenue on its western-end and Pioneer Street on the east. and Julia Vargas Avenue in Ortigas Center.
 Jeepneys are one of the most common modes of public transportation for commuters in the city.
 Aside from jeepneys, tricycles and pedicabs are also one of the important modes of public transportation in Mandaluyong, especially on alleys around the city.

 Water

+Hulo station of the Pasig River Ferry Service.

 The presence of the Pasig River stretching along the south border of Mandaluyong provides an alternative route and mode of public transportation mainly for cargo freight of industries along the river, and for commuters seeking for a faster and more direct route to and from the cities of Pasig and Manila.
-The Pasig River Ferry Service has one station in the city.
+The Pasig River Ferry Service has one station in the city, located at Hulo.